 Q: What should my child wear on the day of the excursion?

 A: The school will advise you of suitable uniform clothing.
 It will be a school uniform (unless your school does not have a uniform), as it is important for patients, families and hospital staff to be able to identify students as part of the school group.

 The temperature in the hospital can vary.
 Please encourage your child to bear this in mind when dressing for the day.

-Q: How will my child get to and from the Royal Adelaide Hospital?
+Q: How will my child get to and from the Hospital?

-A: The school will arrange the transport to and from the RAH.
+A: The school will arrange the transport to and from the hospital your program is booked at.
 It is up to the school should they wish to organise alternative transport.

 Q: What will happen if my child is ill on the day of the excursion?